 Together with the information on your resume and any addenda that you include, the personal statement is your opportunity to articulate the voice, perspective, and contribution that you will make to Berkeley Law’s entering class.

 The Personal Statement

 A personal statement is required of all applicants.
 The statement can be up to four double-spaced pages.
 There is no required topic for the statement.
 It is your opportunity to describe the subjective qualities that you will bring to the study of law at Berkeley.
 We recognize that there are many personal factors not measurable by one’s academic record or test score and that these factors are important to consider when building a law school class.
 Some of these factors include leadership potential, integrity and accountability, intellectual curiosity, determination in the face of adversity, problem-solving skills, resiliency, motivation, compassion, creativity, and the ability to relate well with people.
 Implicit in the value of a Berkeley Law degree is the caliber of our classroom dialogue.
 That dialogue is a function of the voices that comprise the class.
 Thus your personal statement, first and foremost, should describe your voice.
 Because we do not interview applicants, the personal statement is your only opportunity to introduce yourself.
-Take advantage of this opportunity to describe your life journey, what brings you to our door, and why you wish to attend Berkeley Law School in particular.
+Take advantage of this opportunity to describe your life journey, and what brings you to our door.

-In addition to the statement, we require that you include a resume.
-The resume may be of any length and should provide chronological information about your work experiences, travels, and accomplishments.
+In addition to a personal statement we require that you include a resume.
+The resume may be of any length and should provide chronological information about your work experiences, extracurricular activities, honors and awards, volunteer experience, travels, and accomplishments.
 Your personal statement should not be a narrative version of your resume.